Social Transformation (Graduate Certificate)

 Learn to think critically about social, cultural and political dimensions of social transformation.
 Explore historical and current dynamics from diverse theories, conduct interdisciplinary research and equip yourself with the knowledge and skills necessary for positioning yourself as an effective contributor toward social change.

-Certificate Awarded: Social Transformation
+Certificate Awarded: Social Transformation (Graduate Certificate)

 The graduate certificate program in social transformation is designed for graduate and postbaccalaureate students interested in how change is catalyzed by social movements, protest, law, social entrepreneurship, activism and community organizing.
 Through the exploration of theories and research related to social change, students are able to augment their disciplinary degrees and are prepared to contribute as leaders and change-makers in their communities.